thedges/PSButtonLauncher/README.md

 1. <b>PSButtonLauncherSetting__c</b>

-    First create this object to define a configuration setting.
+    First create a record in this object to define a configuration setting.
 This drives the first drop-down list in the Lightning Component configuration screen.
 Here is definition of fields:

    - <b>Name</b> - provide a name for the configuration setting (ex: "311 Services")

 2. <b>PSButtonLauncherCategory__c</b>

     Next create 1-to-many categories to group related functions/actions.
-For example in a 311 scenario, you could a category named "Animal Control" that could contain a variety of launcher actions defined in step 3.
+For example in a 311 scenario, you could a category named "Animal Control" that could contain a variety of launcher actions defined in step 3 below.

    - <b>Name</b> - provide a name for the category (ex: "Animal Control")
    - <b>Icon URL</b> - provide a URL to an icon for this category.
 This can be a full "https://..." type URL or if you use static resources, use a value like "/resource/SampleIcon" where SampleIcon would be name of your static resource